Chocolate Chip Banana Oat Muffins

 - Add all your ingredients except the chocolate chips into a blender.
 Blend until batter is completely smooth and oats are finely ground.
 (The batter will not look at all like it was made from oats at this point.)

-- Lightly grease your muffin tin with olive oil or your favorite spray.
+- Lightly grease a 12-cup muffin pan with olive oil or your favorite spray.
 You can also use paper muffin cups but I do recommend spraying the inside of those if you go that route.

 - Place in oven and bake for 15 minutes.